A computational approach to exponential-type variable-order fractional differential equations: Variable-order transitions of exponential type

+The objective of this work is to investigate VO operators with $\alpha(t)$ as in \eqref{eq:alpha_exp} from a purely mathematical perspective.
+We observe, however, that $\alpha(t)$ can be viewed as a solution of a relaxation equation, which is ubiquitous in physics.

-For the sake of convenience, and to emphasise the dependence on the asymptotic orders $\alpha_1$ and $\alpha_2$ in the exponential transitions, we adopt a slightly different, and more pedantic, notation compared to the more general one presented in \eqref{eq:ScarpiKernels}.
+For the sake of convenience, and to emphasise the dependence on the asymptotic orders $\alpha_1$ and $\alpha_2$ in the exponential transitions, we adopt a slightly different notation compared to the more general one presented in \eqref{eq:ScarpiKernels}.
 Specifically, we denote the LTs of the generalised VO kernels by $\Psi_{\alpha_1,\alpha_2}(s)$ and $\Phi_{\alpha_1,\alpha_2}(s)$, {\em i.e.},

 Similarly, we denote the corresponding kernels (of $\IS^{\alpha(t)}_0$ and $\DS^{\alpha(t)}_0$, respectively) in the time domain by

 For the sake of a lighter notation we omit to mention explicitly the dependence of the kernels on the transition rate $c$.